Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 For the sake of giving this platform a fair shot, I actually committed myself to manually adding every transaction I made over the years on all of my portfolios/accounts.

-Automation is clearly a part they still need to work on.
-In their defense, while PSD2 allows them to get information from others, it’s very cumbersome and requires customers to authenticate frequently.
+Automation is clearly an area they still need to work on.
+In their defense, while PSD2 allows them to obtain information from third parties, the process is cumbersome and requires customers to authenticate frequently.
 So for the moment, it’s only reserved for German users.
+(Update 2026: this has since improved.
+Getquin now supports Open Banking connections for Trade Republic, DEGIRO, Scalable Capital, ING, and more across Europe.
+See the “What’s Actually Changed Since 2022” section below.)

 Detailed overview of each position